Make Things Well

 • Identifying people, places or situations that trigger your stress responses in order to increase your awareness and cope ahead

-• Labeling your emotions as you notice them rather than avoiding them
+• Labelling your emotions as you notice them rather than avoiding them

 • Boxed breathing